Haskili/Blink/README.md

 ```
 Please see dependencies listed [here](https://www.archlinux.org/packages/extra/x86_64/opencv/).

 To use the classification functionality, it is required to have a cascade file.
-In my own testing, I used the cascade file that comes with `opencv-samples` from the [AUR](https://www.archlinux.org/packages/extra/x86_64/opencv-samples/) for front-facing human faces.
+In my own testing, I used the cascade file created by Rainer Lienhart that comes with `opencv-samples` from the [AUR](https://www.archlinux.org/packages/extra/x86_64/opencv-samples/) for front-facing human faces.
+These files are also available [here](https://github.com/opencv/opencv/blob/master/data/haarcascades/), in the OpenCV repository.

 ## Usage